bkhatkov/zookeeper-ribbon-discovery-filter/README.md

 #### Client code

-Canary version and tenant are injected into request header (e.g. by ingress gateway)
+Canary version and tenant are injected into request header (e.g. by ingress gateway).

 ```java
 Map<String, String> attrs = new HashMap<>();